Casino Cruises in Florida

 The boat has slot machines ranging from penny slots up to $2 as well as video poker games, Blackjack, Let It Ride (based on Five Card Stud), Three Card Poker, Roulette, War 21 and Craps.

-Boarding costs from free up to $8 per person depending upon the day of the week and they have other offers on certain days like free beer.
+Boarding costs from free up to $8 per person, depending on the day of the week.
+On certain days, they offer other offers, like free beer.
 Hot and cold food and drinks can be purchased on board.

 More details on the Tropical Breeze Casino website.